GauravBh1010tt/gauravbh1010tt.github.io/_pages/about.md

   gtag('config', 'G-3RM1Q5B81D');
 </script>

 Hi, my name is Gaurav Bhatt.
 I am a PhD student in CV-ML Lab at the University of British Columbia.
 My supervisor is Dr. Leonid Sigal.
 Previously, I have worked as a Research Assistant under Dr Vineeth N Balasubramanian at IIT-Hyderabad.
 My research interest spans across deep learning, representation learning, zero/few-shot learning, domain translations, and continual learning.
-In summer 2024, I have started my internship at Amazon Science, Palo Alto, SF, where I am working with Holakou Rahmanian, Kiran Thekumparampil, Tanmay Gangwani and Evan Sheehan.
+In summer 2024, I have started my internship at Amazon Science, Palo Alto, where I am working with Holakou Rahmanian, Kiran Thekumparampil, Tanmay Gangwani and Evan Sheehan on ranking as optimization problem.

 In my free time I like playing badminton, table tennis, or listening to music.
 I was a addicted DOTA2 player at some point of time :)